SamuelSchlesinger/cropty/README.md

 # Cropty

-A little tool for doing encryption using a combination of RSA and AEP.
+A little tool for doing encryption using a combination of RSA and AEP, based on the [cryptonite](https://hackage.haskell.org/package/cryptonite) library.

 ```
 usage: